Arhan-Baltes11/PTAO-ProjectTextAdventureOop/README.md

 This project was started on 4th of March, but official programming started on the 11th, both in the year 2024.
 Git repository started on: 11th of March 2024.

+## Changelog

+### V 0.0.2 - Strife
+ - Added Combat Mechanics
+ - All Entities now have health
+ - Changed the Version notes (It makes more sense to change it to 0.0.x before I actually made a released version at all.
+Whoops!)

+### V 0.0.1 - Dawn

+- Project Started